michaelaserieux24/michaelaserieux24/README.md

 How to contact me
 Who am I collaborating with
 I am looking for help with
+[To DO]
+Other projects:

 -->

 - 🌱 I’m currently learning how to code in Python!
-- 💻Supported by HyperionDev DfE CoGrammar Skills Bootcamp
+- 💻 Currently student on HyperionDev DfE CoGrammar Data Science Skills Bootcamp

 - 🔭 I’m currently working on Exploratory Data Analysis and Linear Regression Machine Learning models 😊
 - ⚡ Fun fact: *hiccup*